Saturday, October 30, 2010

 THE BUTTE-AUX-CAILLES ("QUAIL HILLTOP"), SITE OF THE REPRESSION'S WORST FIGHTING

 Elsewhere Versaillais officers spared unreliable troops, but they could not leave so strategic a height to the Communards.
-Though government forces were six times more numerous, it took them four attempts to seize the hill.
+It took the government forces, which were six times more numerous, four attempts to seize the hill.

 -- Lissagary